7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week03_backpropagation/README.md

 * Somehow, you are able to just add w1 to w2 to arrive at E

+* I made a mistake between step 1 and step 2 when I moved -1 inside the parens on the right - I duplicated the -1, which is why I ended up with +2 instead of +1 `#offByOneError`

 ### 3b - Online vs batch learning

 Simplest _batch learning_ - do _steepest descent_, traveling perpendicular to the contour lines to the bottom of the bowl